The Parting of Lot and Abraham

-The Parting of Lot and Abraham is one in a series of mosaic scenes, probably dating to the 430s, that decorate the nave wall of Santa Maria Maggiore, one of the most prominent basilican churches in Rome.
-The mosaic shows the story in the biblical Book of Genesis of the parting of Abraham from his nephew, Lot, as they choose opposing paths.
-Abraham (on the left) with Isaac and the rest of his family, chooses the road to Canaan, as God intends him to, and Lot chooses to take his followers to Sodom.
+The Parting of Lot and Abraham is one in a series of mosaic scenes, probably dating to the 430s, decorating the nave wall of Santa Maria Maggiore, one of the most prominent basilican churches in Rome.
+The mosaic shows the story in the Book of Genesis of the parting of Abraham from his nephew, Lot, as they choose opposing paths.
+Abraham (on the left), with Isaac and the rest of his family, chooses the road to Canaan, as God intends him to, and Lot chooses to take his followers to Sodom.

 The work is a tessera mosaic, tessera describing the material making up the surface of the work.
 Most tessera works during this time would be made up of small pieces of limestone or marble, cut to shape, and arranged by the artist.